 For more information on this series, visit Yen Press’ website.

-You can purchase a copy of this manga on Amazon by clicking through the link below.
-Please note that, as an Amazon Associate, I earn from qualifying purchases.Heterogenia Linguistico Vol. 1 (Hetergenia Linguistico)
+You can purchase a copy of this manga at Amazon by clicking through the link below.
+Please note, as an Amazon Associate, I earn on qualifying purchases.Heterogenia Linguistico Vol. 1 (Hetergenia Linguistico)